 Our DFM includes variables measuring US real economic activity, excluding prices, monetary and financial variables, and is specified with a single common factor.
-We include all of the available surveys of consumer and business sentiment.
-The timeliness of these data series (they are released around the end of each month, referring to conditions prevailing during the month) make them especially valuable for nowcasting.
+This follow insights from the DFM literature.
+Giannone et al. (2008) conclude that that prices and monetary indicators do not improve GDP nowcasts.
+Banbura et al. (2013), Forni et al. (2003) and Stock and Watson (2003) find mixed results for financial indicators.
+Specifically, we include all of the available surveys of consumer and business sentiment, because the literature has highlighted how the timeliness of these data series -they are released around the end of each month, referring to conditions prevailing during the month- make them especially valuable for nowcasting.
 We do not use disaggregated data (e.g. sector-level production measures) and rely only on the headline indicators for each category.
-In total, we include 29 series, which are listed with detailed explanations in Online Appendix B.
+As for the possible inclusion of disaggregated series within each category, Boivin and Ng (2006), Banbura et al. (2013), and Alvarez et al. (2012) argue that the presence of strong correlation in the idiosyncratic components of disaggregated series of the same category will be a source of misspecification that can worsen the performance of the model in terms of in-sample fit and out-of-sample forecasting of key series.
+Therefore, we use a medium-sized panel of 29 series with representative indicators of each category, which are listed with detailed information in Table 1.